Great Taste Coffee Makers

 The Great Taste Coffee Makers were a basketball team that played in the Philippine Basketball Association (PBA) from 1975 to 1992.
-It was one of the founding members of the PBA, the Asia's first and oldest professional league.
+It was one of the founding members of the PBA, Asia's first and oldest professional league.
 The franchise was owned by CFC Corporation (now merged with Universal Robina Corporation) and named after its brand of instant coffee, Great Taste Coffee.
 The franchise also played under other CFC brands such as N-Rich, Presto and Tivoli.

 The franchise won six PBA championships, mostly under coach Baby Dalupan.

 In 1993, CFC sold its PBA franchise to Sta.
 Lucia Realty & Development, Inc., which absorbed several Presto players.

 History

 Early years (1975–1978)

-While Great Taste was known to be a blockbuster and powerhouse team to those who got to watch the game in the early 1980s, this team was also one of the ragtag and also-ran teams of the 1970s.
-Not exactly blessed with the biggest names among the present set of players then, they did become competitive owing more on the sheer hearts of their players rather than talents.
-Having started in the MICAA under coach Narciso Bernardo in 1973, notable players who donned the Presto/Great Taste jersey in the 70s included the Aldanese brothers Noli and Jing (who replaced Fely Fajardo as coach in the second conference of 1976), Manny Paner, Florendo Ritualo (the father of Ren-Ren), Danny Pribhdas (the father of Danilo, Jr of the UST Growling Tigers), and Johnny Revilla.
-Coaches included Tony Genato (Quinito Henson's father in law), Chino Marquinez (who also acted as team manager) and Nilo Verona.
+Great Taste became a dominant team in the early 1980s.
+Started in the MICAA under coach Narciso Bernardo in 1973, notable players who wore the Presto/Great Taste jersey in the 1970s included the Aldanese brothers Noli and Jing (who replaced Fely Fajardo as coach in the second conference of 1976), Manny Paner, Florendo Ritualo (the father of Ren-Ren), Danny Pribhdas (the father of Danilo, Jr of the UST Growling Tigers), and Johnny Revilla.
+Coaches included Tony Genato (Quinito Henson's father-in-law), Chino Marquinez (who also served as team manager), and Nilo Verona.

 Breakthrough (1979–1982)

-In the second conference of 1979, the ballclub finally cracked into the final four behind imports Jim Hearns and Darryl Smith, the following year with the acquisition of Jun Papa and Estoy Estrada, the team made it anew in the semifinals of the Open Conference.
-In the mid-season of 1981, they signed center-forwards Manny Victorino and Joel Banal, that same year, the team had their first player to win an award in Rafael "Cho' Sison, voted the 1981 Rookie of the Year.
-The final conference of both 1981 and 1982 season had the ballclub figured in a playoff for a finals berth but fell short each time.
+In the second conference of 1979, the team reached the final four behind imports Jim Hearns and Darryl Smith.
+The following year, with the acquisition of Jun Papa and Estoy Estrada, the team again reached the semifinals of the Open Conference.
+In mid-season 1981, they signed center-forwards Manny Victorino and Joel Banal.
+That same year, the team had its first individual award winner in Rafael "Cho" Sison, voted the 1981 Rookie of the Year.
+In the final conference of both the 1981 and 1982 seasons, the team reached a playoff for a finals berth but fell short each time.